Canada

 The view of Griffintown is spectacular.

 Habitat 67 consists of 354 identical concrete blocks assembled in various combinations forming units ranging from 1 to 8 blocks each.
-Each unit is crazy expensive despite the fact that it's very energy inefficient: concrete exposed to wind and frost is difficult to warm up.
+Each unit is crazy expensive even though it's very energy inefficient: concrete exposed to wind and frost is difficult to warm up.

 What I personally found amusing about his complex is that it was designed by an Israeli-Canadian architect Moshe Safdie using regular Lego blocks.

-Apparently, the complex is a private property and out of reach for general public.
+Apparently, the complex is private property and out of reach of the general public.
 But you can take a 90-minute guided tour for $30 (children under 12 are free with an accompanying paying adult).

-Although the park has a number of points of interest including a Formula 1 race track, an amusement park La Ronde (owned by Six Flags), The Montreal Casino, etc., the most recognizable landmark is the Montreal Biosphere.
-Built as a United States pavilion during the Expo 67, it now hosts a museum dedicated to an environment.
+Although the park has several points of interest including a Formula 1 race track, an amusement park La Ronde (owned by Six Flags), The Montreal Casino, etc., the most recognizable landmark is the Montreal Biosphere.
+Built as a United States pavilion during Expo 67, it now hosts a museum dedicated to the environment.

 The park is a must-see for families with children.
 The wildlife is abundant.